jonathan-laurent/KaTie/README.md

 #### 1. Compiling the query

 During the compilation step, some checks are performed to ensure that the provided query is [valid](#invalid-queries).
-Also, an _execution path_ is computed, which defines the order in which events in the query are tentatively matched to events in the trace.
+Also, an **execution path** is computed, which defines the order in which events in the query are tentatively matched to events in the trace.
 This order is _topological_, meaning that the root event comes first and any event comes after its predecessors in the query's [dependency graph](#invalid-queries).

 For each non-root event, we call **link agent** an agent constrained by both the defining clause of this event and at least one prior event in the execution path.
 Given these definitions, all matchings of the trace pattern can be enumerated using the following algorithm:

 > For every matching of the root event in the trace, determine the identity of all non-root events in the order they appear in the execution path.
-Given a partial matching `m` of previously constrained events and agents, the only possible matching for an event `e` with defining clause `first e:P after e'` is the first event in the trace after `m(e')` that matches event pattern `P` after constraining the identity of `e`'s link agents with `m` (and similarly for defining clauses of the form `last e:P before e'`).
+Given a partial matching `m` of previously constrained events and agents, the only possible matching for an event `e` with defining clause `first e:P after e'` is the first event in the trace after `m(e')` that matches event pattern `P` after constraining the identity of the link agents of `e` with `m` (and similarly for defining clauses of the form `last e:P before e'`).

 This idea should become clearer as we describe the next evaluation steps.